 - We do not rent, sell or share any of your information with third parties without your explicit consent.
 We help you do so for your personal gain, but only *if you want to*.
-We do use some carefully selected third party services to help run the citizenme website and applications.
-Details of these follow below:
+We do use some carefully selected third party services to help run the CitizenMe website and applications.
+These are detailed on this agreement.

 - Our website and app statistics program (Piwik) does retain your IP address to provide us with an approximate idea of the country that you have visited from, your time of visit and if you are visiting the site for the first time (in which case, welcome!) or are a returning visitor (welcome back!).

 - We fully comply with do-not-track browser preferences if you have switched on this functionality.